-Livelihood security analysis of IWMP (Integrated Watershed Management Programme) beneficiaries in Kerala
+Livelihood security analysis of IWMP (Integrated Watershed Management Programme) beneficiaries in Kerala, India

 ABSTRACT

-IWMP (Integrated Watershed Management Programme) is a participatory approach of natural resource management and livelihood enhancement for rural development in rainfed tracts of India.
-The scheme was initially launched by Government of India in 2009 and made as component of PMKSY (Pradhan Mantri Krishi Sinchayee Yojana = in ENGLISH) in 2015.
-In Kerala, IWMP is executed by Department of Rural Development.
-Kerala is the only state where IWMP is being implemented exclusively through the complete involvement of local self government organizations and local population in all stages of watershed development.
-In this backdrop, the study was conducted in three watersheds representing north, south and central zones of Kerala to analyze livelihood security of beneficiaries in IWMP during 2021-2023.
-The livelihood assets pentagon framework proposed by FAO (Food and Agriculture Organization) is conceptualized for the study.
-A livelihood security index was computed by compiling five capital assets such as human capital, social capital, natural capital, physical capital and financial capital.
-Most of the beneficiaries had medium level of capital assets possession for livelihood creation whereas half of them had medium livelihood security.
-This was highest in Mamoodu watershed and not much variation for others was verified by Kruskal-Wallis test.
-Kendall’s coefficient of concordance exposed that human capital had highly influenced the livelihood security of beneficiaries in Mundyanum watershed and Allanchery padam-Kallan thodu ???? watershed whereas financial capital had highest contribution in Mamood watershed.
+IWMP (Integrated Watershed Management Programme) is a participatory approach for natural resource management and livelihood enhancement for rural development in rainfed tracts of India.
+The scheme was initially launched by the Government of India in 2009 and made as component of PMKSY (Pradhan Mantri Krishi Sinchayee Yojana = in English?) in 2015.
+In Kerala, IWMP is executed by the Department of Rural Development.
+Kerala is the only state where IWMP is being implemented exclusively through the complete involvement of local self government organizations and local population, in all stages of watershed development.
+In this backdrop, the study was conducted in three watersheds representing north, south and central zones of Kerala to analyze the livelihood security of beneficiaries in IWMP during 2021-2023.
+The livelihood assets pentagon framework proposed by FAO (Food and Agriculture Organization of the United Nations) is conceptualized for the study.
+A livelihood security index was computed by compiling five categories of assets, such as human capital, social capital, natural capital, physical capital and financial capital.
+Most of the beneficiaries had medium level of capital assets possession for livelihood creation, whereas half of them had medium livelihood security.
+This was highest in the Mamoodu watershed and not much variation for others was verified by Kruskal-Wallis test.
+Kendall’s coefficient of concordance exposed that human capital had highly influenced the livelihood security of beneficiaries in Mundyanum watershed and Allanchery padam-Kallan thodu ???? watershed, whereas financial capital had the highest contribution in the Mamood watershed.

 Key words : Livelihood security, watershed, capital assets